 Additionally, running a single SAST scan at the end of development defeats the purpose of this tool type since you might then have to go back into the code of an application and make sweeping changes to the architecture.

-Myth 4: Source Code Availability is a Must for SAST Testing
+Myth 4: Source Code Availability is a Must for SAST Security Testing

-The core strength of SAST tools is their capability to examine 100% of the codebase.
-However, there are faster codes than the manual secured code reviews executed by humans.
+The core strength of SAST testing is its capability to examine 100% of the codebase.
+However, there are faster codes than manually secured code reviews executed by humans.
 These tools can perform the scan of millions of lines within a few minutes.
 Also, there are other benefits which can be described below:

 - Provision of algorithms and high-quality technologies for executing deep code analysis and recognition of vulnerabilities.